 There are no undiscovered shades in a blue and brown kitchen, and the possibilities are thrilling.
 A delightful mix is blue for cabinets and brown for the floors and countertops, or vice versa.
 You could also throw in blue or brown accessories and kitchen appliances based on the dominant kitchen color scheme.

-This article discusses modernizing a brown kitchen and some brown and blue kitchen ideas.
-I will also highlight the best colors for kitchen cabinets.
+This article discusses doing a kitchen renovation and some gorgeous kitchen ideas.
+I will also highlight the best colors for kitchen cabinets..

 Brown finishes are a mainstay in many homes, and you might feel like the color in your kitchen is past its prime.
 Your feeling is valid, and it can be a lot to see brown constantly in your counters, carpet, and flooring.
 However, you don’t need to rip everything out to modernize the brown space.